Entry conditions and visas

-- the partner with whom the EU researcher has entered into a registered partnership;
+- the non-registered partner (free union) with whom the EU citizen has a duly demonstrated long-term relationship;

-17.3 Third country family members of third coun try researchers
+Third country family members of third country researchers

 Family members are considered to be:

-Each member of your family wishing to settle in Luxembourg has to submit an application with the following required documents:
+Before entering the country, each member of the researcher’s family wishing to settle in Luxembourg must submit an application to the Immigration Directorate with the following required documents:

-- Proof of the researcher’s income equivalent to the minimum wage over a 12-month period (ex. copy of the work contract);
+- a proof of the researcher’s income equivalent to the minimum wage over a 12-month period (e.g. a copy of the work contract);

-- Proof of health insurance coverage in Luxembourg.
+- a proof of health insurance coverage in Luxembourg.

 Find all details on the prices and required documents under guichet.lu: application for family reunification for third-country nationals